metadatacenter-attic/pipelines/ccp-datamed-readme.md

 **Introduction**

-This document describes how to use the Cloud Commons Pilot (CCP) CEDAR Metadata pipeline.
+This document describes how to enter metadata about your Digital Object(s) with the Cloud Commons Pilot (CCP) CEDAR Metadata pipeline.

-The CCP metadata pipeline helps investigators submit complete and validated metadata about their digital objects,  providing a seamless interface to transmit metadata to the DataMed repository.
-The CCP pipeline attempts to improve quality of the CCP metadata and advance the broader goal of data FAIRness.
+The CCP metadata pipeline helps investigators submit complete and validated metadata about their digital objects.
+It provides an easy way to transmit metadata to the DataMed repository, and attempts to improve the quality of the entered metadata and make your data more FAIR.

 **TLDR Version**

-Just want to get started?
-Here's what you need to do.
+Just want to get started already?
+Here's what you need.

 Click on the Create CCP Metadata link below this paragraph (create an account/log in to CEDAR if you need to), and when your metadata can be indexed by DataMed, set the Ready to Index attribute at the top of the template to "Ready to Index".
 That's it, except we really value your input to fill out the survey.
 (You might want to read the section "What I need to fill out" below, too.)

 [Create CCP Digital Object Metadata](https://cedar.metadatacenter.org/instances/create/https://repo.metadatacenter.org/templates/62c8b5f2-7dc9-4fff-9008-07c95a746411)